 - The pons is also associated with disrupted sleep patterns and disruptions in natural breathing patterns.

 Returning to the case of the woman with the odontoid process protruding into the foramen magnum.
-The doctors of this case study performed a reconstructed computed tomography of cervical spine which demonstrated basilar invagination, atlanto-axial dislocation, and atlanto-occipital assimilation.
+The doctors of this case study performed a reconstructed computed tomography of the cervical spine which demonstrated basilar invagination, atlanto-axial dislocation, and atlanto-occipital assimilation.
 Computed tomographic angiography revealed a dominant right vertebral artery and a redundant loop (twisted or torturous artery) in its third segment.
-Dynamic cerebral angiogram demonstrated that the patient had a Bow Hunter’s type phenomenon, with dynamic occlusion of the right dominant vertebral artery during contralateral head turn.
-This case highlighted the necessary of hemodynamic evaluation in asymptomatic basilar invagination.
+Dynamic cerebral angiogram demonstrated that the patient had a Bow Hunter’s type phenomenon, with dynamic occlusion of the right dominant vertebral artery during a contralateral head turn.
+This case highlighted the necessity of hemodynamic evaluation in asymptomatic basilar invagination.
 (Doctors should check for blood flow blockage).

 Are all my problems from cervical spine instability?
 Occipitalization of the atlas – atlanto-occipital assimilation